mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 .. label:: end_test_First_class

 If everything is working well, 3 folders named respectively *md-output/*, *mc-output/*, and *Outputs/* must have been created.
-If not, running the test will geberate an error message.
+If not, running the test will generate an error message.